mv5/dogwalker-demo/README.md

 check out the [Demo](https://dog-walker-map-1539001346416.firebaseapp.com/)

-This app uses React and Material-ui for the, well, UI Data is synced between Firebase and Redux store with asynchronus actions using redux-thunk Authorization and Hosting are done through Firebase as well
+This app uses React and Material-ui for the, well, UI.
+Data is synced between Firebase and Redux store with asynchronus actions using redux-thunk.
+Authorization and Hosting are done through Firebase as well.